SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

-# Scalable Arduino-Based LoRa Sensor Network
+# Scalable ArduinoUno/Dragino LoRa Sensor Network - Without LoRaWAN
-Uses Arduino-Uno to build a network of LoRa transceivers and associated sensors.

 In an earlier effort, https://github.com/SoothingMist/Remote-Soil-Moisture-Sensing, a prototype for using LoRa radio broadcasts to remotely monitor sensors was demonstrated.
 Soil-moisture is the application but the approach is general enough that other sensors could be employed.
 Open-Access software and programming tools were used exclusively.
 Open-Access hardware was employed as much as possible.
 The basestation can be hosted locally, with no network employed, or remotely, via the internet or a local network.